gitextensions/GitExtensionsDoc/source/getting_started.rst

 Troubleshooting Mac Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1) If you gitextensions crashes with and exception that a font is missing (generic sans serif), you probably can fix this by installing xquartz.
-This is a version of the X.Org X Windows System that runs on OS X. I am not sure what the side effects are.
-This can be installed from here: http://xquartz.macosforge.org/landing/
+1) If you Git Extensions crashes with an exception that a font is missing (generic sans serif), you can probably fix this by installing XQuartz.
+XQuartz is a version of the X.Org X Windows System that runs on OS X. Be aware that there may be unknown side effects, please refer to XQuartz documentation.
+You can download and install XQuartz by following this link: http://xquartz.macosforge.org/landing/
-2) If gitextensions still crashes because it is unable to load a plugin, empty the plugins folder.
+2) If Git Extensions still crashes because it is unable to load a plugin, empty the plugins folder.

 .. _settings: